gruhb-doc/gruhb-doc.github.io/index.md

 ### Landing Page

-The [landing page](http://178.128.184.132) is presented to users when they visit the top-level URL to the site.
+The landing page is presented to users when they visit the top-level URL to the site.
 We based our design and layout on [Yelp's](https://www.yelp.com) home page.
-[See it live here](http://178.128.184.132).

 ![](images/M1_Deploy.png)